 If there are speaking parts, draft an outline of talking points or, if the video is longer and involves multiple people, a script everyone agrees on.
 Don’t worry about memorizing word-for-word though; it’s more important to feel comfortable with your subject.
 That will translate to a more natural tone and feel on camera.

 Please remember to have completed UMaine photo release forms on file for any people appearing in the video who are not employees.
-Avoid filming youth in identifiable locations and, if name tags are being used, do not show youth names.
+Avoid filming youth in identifiable locations; if name tags are being used, do not show youth names.

-If recording a webinar, let partcipants know beforehand they’ll need to complete a release form or they can choose to hide their image and/or name while on camera.
+If recording a webinar, let participants know beforehand they’ll need to complete a release form or they can choose to hide their image and/or name while on camera.

 Wear Extension apparel if at all possible.
 If that’s not possible, wear dark or light blue colors.
 Avoid other branded clothing — logos or recognizable names or images — to ensure copyright infringements are minimized.